-Warning: Undefined variable $_SESSION in /home/public/setup.inc.php on line 23
+Warning: Undefined global variable $_SESSION in /home/public/setup.inc.php on line 23

 Warning: Trying to access array offset on value of type null in /home/public/setup.inc.php on line 23